hackerb9/Tandy-Terminfo/README.md

 1. Additionally, the sequences expected for the arrow keys have been redefined to control characters.
 This is rather inconvenient as those control characters were already used for other things and it is a rather questionable decision to redefine them.
-I would bet dollars to donuts that Radio-Shack came up with this kludge after writing a program that sends exactly one byte for each key and only realizing at the last minute that it's not always true.
+I'd bet dollars to donuts that Radio-Shack came up with this kludge after writing a program that sends exactly one byte for each key and only realizing at the last minute that it's not always true.